 - Active dry yeast: Even though we are using sourdough discard, we do need to use a leavening agent (in this case, yeast) to make the dough rise predictably.

 - All-purpose flour: Using all-purpose flour will produce light and fluffy cinnamon rolls.
-You could use bread flour for a crustier roll.

 - Apples: 2 cups of apples is approximately 2 medium-sized apples.
 A small dice works best so the apples are more evenly distributed in the swirls of the rolls.
 I like to use Gala apples, but other apple types that work well are Jonagold, Honeycrisp, Braeburn, Fuji, Granny Smith, and Pink Lady apples.